ToMmAzO/pong-game/README.md

-# pong-game
+# Pong Game

-Pong Game vs AI
+This is a simple application that lets you play the classic game of Pong against an AI opponent.